El Malcriado: 1964–1965: Early period

-1966–1967: Rift between Chavez and newspaper staff)
+1966–1967: Rift between Chavez and newspaper staff

 Between 1966 and 1967, the paper's main audience expanded from farmworkers to a broader coalition of sympathizers in cities from the Bay Area to Los Angeles.

 As the paper grew, Chavez found that El Malcriado began to show an independent streak and often clashed with the paper's staff on certain issues.
 One point of conflict was over the 1966 California Governor Race, during which El Malcriado refused to endorse incumbent governor Pat Brown.
 Chavez, the NFWA, and the AFL-CIO agreed to support Pat Brown over his opponent Ronald Reagan.
-The staff of El Malcriado meanwhile had grievances with Brown for his bringing contracted Mexicans into California and accused him for being a traitor to Mexican Americans and farmworkers.
+The staff of El Malcriado meanwhile had grievances with Brown for his bringing contracted Mexicans into California and accused him of being a traitor to Mexican-Americans and farmworkers.

 Another point of contention was over U.S. intervention in Vietnam.
-Despite the change in national attitude towards the war, the AFL-CIO, the UFWOC, and many farm workers were largely pro-war and supported President Lyndon B. Johnson.
+Despite the change in national attitude towards the war, the AFL-CIO, the UFWOC, and many farmworkers were largely pro-war and supported President Lyndon B. Johnson.
 Chavez was strategically silent on the issue, and to avoid divisiveness, he urged Doug Adair and El Malcriado to remain neutral on the Vietnam War.
 Going against Chavez's orders, Doug Adair and the staff of El Malcriado openly expressed their opposition to U.S. involvement in Vietnam and criticized the draft.
-In one issue, El Malcriado published a photo of Mexican American GIs and a letter by a Mexican American GI urging fellow Mexican Americans to oppose the war.
+In one issue, El Malcriado published a photo of Mexican-American GIs and a letter by a Mexican-American GI urging fellow Mexican-Americans to oppose the war.

 Chavez became increasingly frustrated with the newspaper's staff and their disobedience.
 Both Bill Esher and Doug Adair noted Chavez's growing irritability and eventually left the paper.
 The last issue of El Malcriado in its first incarnation was published in August 1967; the paper went bankrupt after that.